APPENDIX C – ZONING REGULATIONSAPPENDIX C – ZONING REGULATIONS\ARTICLE 2. RULES, INTERPRETATIONS AND DEFINITIONS

 Accessory use.
 A subordinate use which serves an incidental function to that of the main use of the premises.
 Customary accessory uses include tennis courts, swimming pools, barbecue ovens, air conditioners, fireplaces and satellite dishes.

 Adult Business.
-Any of the businesses defined as an “Adult Business” at Chapter 11, Article X, Section 11-1002 of the Ottawa City Code, including but not limited to the following: adult bookstore, adult video store, adult news rack, adult retail establishment, adult motion picture theater, adult live entertainment business, adult modeling studio, adult motel, bathhouse, body painting studio, massage establishment and massage parlor.
+Any of the businesses defined as an “Adult Business” at Chapter 11, Article X, Section 11-1002 of the Ottawa City Code, including but not limited to the following: adult bookstore, adult video store, adult news rack, adult retail establishment, adult motion picture theater, adult live entertainment business, adult modeling studio, adult motel, bathhouse, body painting studio.

 Agricultural use.
 The use of property for the production of plants, animals, or horticultural products, including but not limited to: forages; grains and feed crops; dairy animals and dairy products; beef cattle; sheep; swine; poultry, and horses; bees and apiary products; trees and forest products; fruits, nuts, and berries; vegetables; or nursery, floral, ornamental, or greenhouse products.
 Land used for agricultural purposes shall not include the following: